GrottoPress/bill/docs/05-INVOICE.md

    class Invoices::Edit < BrowserAction
      # ...

+     # Use `Bill::DirectReceipts::Edit` instead if invoices
+     # are paid for on the spot.
      include Bill::Invoices::Edit

      get "/invoices/:invoice_id/edit" do
+       # Use `UpdateDirectReceipt` instead if invoices
+       # are paid for on the spot.
        operation = UpdateInvoice.new(
          invoice,
          # Uncomment after setting up invoice items